 How to scale with AI (Use the cloud, duh)

-AI just keeps getting better and better (Capsule Networks recognize pose)
+AI just keeps getting better and better

-As we’ve stated before, Pixelz plans to automate 50% of post-production by the end of 2019 (Update 2021: We succeeded, and we're not slowing down.
+As we’ve stated before, Pixelz plans to automate 50% of post-production by the end of 2019 (Update 2025: We succeeded, and we're not slowing down.
 We can now offer retouching in less than 3 hours, and for Flow customers as little as 10 minutes!

 We could easily get there just by applying our existing AI approach to additional areas (more specific retouching jobs like the mole removal example, or auto-cropping, or selecting primary images for marketplaces, etc.), but in truth we’re anticipating more revolutionary advancements.

-For example, a recent major development resulted from the publication of two October 2017 research papers.
+For example, a recent major foundation resulted from the publication of two October 2017 research papers.
 The AI we (and everyone else) are using are “Convolutional Neural Networks” (CNN).
 CNN are what people usually mean when they refer to “Deep Learning” or “Machine Learning.”
-(Update 2021: We are way beyond these ancient concepts from 2017 :D Right now our work focuses on improvements on EfficientNet and Unet3+ networks.
+(Update 2025: We are way beyond these ancient concepts from 2017 :D Right now our work focuses on improvements on EfficientNet and Unet3+ networks.
 We are also keeping an eye on the developments of transformer networks applied to computer vision.)

-I don’t want to get too deep in the weeds, but simplistically, CNN do a lot of classifying and counting of objects without identifying their relationship in 3 dimensions.
+I don’t want to get too deep in the weeds, but simplistically, CNN does a lot of classifying and counting of objects without identifying their relationship in 3 dimensions.
 As a result, a major challenge for CNN is recognizing similar objects with different poses (position, size, orientation).

 What that means for product photography is that CNN aren’t always great at recognizing products that have been rotated, have atypical zoom, or are photographed from atypical angles.
 Or, more commonly, products that don’t have fixed shape—like necklaces, with their wide variety of styling, chains, and charms.
 We’re able to mitigate those challenges by controlling the input and training with lots and lots of images.

-Identifying pose in itself is huge, and valuable, but a CapsNet also needs much less data for training.
-That’s encouraging for us, as it would allow us to adapt CapsNet AI to more areas more quickly, and hopefully an increased understanding of image content leads to even greater precision.
+Identifying pose in itself is huge and valuable, but a CapsNet also needs much less data for training.
+That’s encouraging for us, as it would allow us to adapt CapsNet AI to more areas more quickly, and hopefully, an increased understanding of image content leads to even greater precision.

 How to use AI in your retouching workflow

-I hope you enjoyed learning about how Pixelz uses AI to retouch product images, and I hope you’re convinced of its value (and a little less scared of our future SkyNet overlords).
+I hope you enjoyed learning about how Pixelz uses AI to retouch product images and where GenAI is going, and I hope you’re convinced of its value (and a little less scared of our future SkyNet overlords).

-If you’re looking to incorporate AI into your own local retouching workflow, feel free to ask us questions!
+If you’re looking to incorporate AI into your own local retouching workflow or even our Digital Twins, feel free to ask us questions!
 Comment, email, or hit us up on social media.
-We like to hear the challenges other people are encountering, and problem solving is fun.
-We’re not information hoarders.

 Thanks for reading!